williamZQ/LightTrafficLLM/README.md

 ### Download Data

-We have prepared the data, which is ready to run the code, and uploaded it to Google Drive. **Note that this is the data for the two-stage model.** For the data used to train the one-stage LLM foundation model, please see Huggingface; we have created a dataset in ShareGPT conversational format that can be used directly for fine-tuning the LLM.&#x20;
+We have prepared the data, which is ready to run the code, and uploaded it to [Huggingface.](https://huggingface.co/datasets/ubinet/LightTrafficLLM "LightTrafficLLM-Datasets"). **Note that this is the data for the two-stage model.** For the data used to train the one-stage LLM foundation model, please see [Huggingface.](https://huggingface.co/datasets/ubinet/TrafficFLowST-ShareGPT "TrafficFlowST-ShareGPT").
+We have created a dataset in ShareGPT conversational format that can be used directly for fine-tuning the LLM.&#x20;

 ### Download Foundation Model LLM